Understanding Civil Law: An Expert's Perspective

+In the United States, civil law refers to court cases that arise between two non-governmental parties.
+In contrast, most Western European states have a civil law system.
 In the United States, civil law is the legal branch that covers private rights, rather than crimes.
-If your neighbor decides to sue you because your dog barks constantly, it's a matter of civil law.
-Civil law, the law of continental Europe, is based on a mixture of Roman, Germanic, church, feudal, commercial and customary law.
-European civil law has been adopted in much of Latin America, as well as in parts of Asia and Africa, and must be distinguished from the customary law of Anglo-American countries.
-Civil law refers to almost all other disputes.
+This means that if your neighbor decides to sue you because your dog barks constantly, it would be a matter of civil law.
+Civil law is based on a mixture of Roman, Germanic, church, feudal, commercial, and customary law.
+It has been adopted in much of Latin America, as well as parts of Asia and Africa.

+It was first received in the Holy Roman Empire because it was considered imperial law and spread throughout Europe because its students were the only trained lawyers.
+Civil law systems, also known as continental or Roman-Germanic legal systems, are found on every continent and cover approximately 60% of the world.
 Examples of cases covered by civil law include negligence, fraud, breach of contract, medical negligence, and dissolution of marriage.
-Among the many aspects that served to weave the complex pattern of medieval law, the customs of merchants and the canon law of the Roman Catholic Church were of special importance.
-Rather than a compendium of laws or a catalog of case law, the code establishes general principles as rules of law.
-In accordance with this, some monarchs consolidated their kingdoms by trying to collect customary rules that would serve as national law for their kingdoms, such as when Charles VII of France, in 1454, commissioned the official enactment of Corona legislation.
+Among the many aspects that contributed to the complex pattern of medieval law, the customs of merchants and the canon law of the Roman Catholic Church were particularly important.
+Rather than being a compendium of laws or a catalog of case law, the code establishes general principles as rules of law.
+Some monarchs consolidated their kingdoms by attempting to collect customary rules that would serve as national law for their kingdoms.
+For example, Charles VII of France commissioned the official enactment of Corona legislation in 1454.
+Due to the different dates of codification and the different style and attitude of legal learning, the civil law family is divided into the French (or Romanist) branch and the German (or Germanic) branch.
+However, given the influence of the empire on the continent in Late Antiquity and the multiple incursions and occupations by Western European powers in the late Middle Ages, its laws were widely applied in the West.

 Bertha Lissard